bryanwb/kh/README.md

-# The Hand of the King
+# The King's Hand

-The Hand of the King, or hand for short, is a tool for organizing and executing shellish scripts written in Go.
+The King's Hand, or kh for short, is a tool for organizing and executing shellish scripts written in Go.
 As the name suggests, hand gets common tasks done for you w/out fuss and rarely with errors.